 Taking these five accusations one at a time:

 “Human rights abuses.”
 History includes a few examples of governments realizing that their nation would benefit from lower birth rates.
 If the government is authoritarian, human rights are not always respected, as India’s heavy-handed efforts in the early 1970s infamously demonstrated.
-Iran was able to achieve improved birth rates without coercion, but their current authoritarian administration has reversed this rare policy.
+Iran was able to achieve improved birth rates without coercion, but their current authoritarian administration has reversed this respectful policy.
 It remains to be seen if human rights are respected in their efforts to increase birth rates.

 “Denied medicines to the poor.”
 Medicine is definitely denied to those who can’t pay for it, but greedy pharmaceutical companies aren’t motivated by belief nor disbelief in human overpopulation.
 Contraceptives, including condoms, have been denied to the poor because of religious beliefs, including the myth that overpopulation is a myth.
 Spread of HIV could have been greatly reduced if Christian and Muslim extremists hadn’t restricted charities from distributing condoms, particularly in Africa.
-Although the Pope recently said condoms might be okay to prevent disease but not conception, it will take a while to ease entrenched prohibitions.
+Although the Pope has said condoms might be okay to prevent disease but not conception, it will take a while to ease entrenched prohibitions.

 “Targeted attacks on ethnic minorities...”

 Attacks on ethnic minorities increase when a region overpopulates, as Rwanda tragically demonstrates.
 Population pressures have caused neighboring countries to invade each other since pre-historic times.
-Assuming the attacks on minorities referred to are on reproductive rights, China’s one-child policy includes exemptions for ethnic minorities.
+Assuming the attacks on minorities referred to are on reproductive rights, China’s one-child policy included exemptions for ethnic minorities.

 Oppression of women takes on many forms and denial of reproductive freedom is arguably the most prominent, historically and currently.
 Attacks on women’s right to control their own fertility are most often perpetrated by the hierarchy of the Catholic Church.